 By Jill Arul

-Crunchy, sweet and piping hot—banana fritters fresh out of the fryer are a delicious treat available in supermarkets and online store soon across Singapore.
+Crunchy, sweet and piping hot—banana fritters fresh out of the fryer are a delicious treat available in supermarkets and an online store soon across Singapore.
 However, for the roughly 203,500 Singaporeans living overseas, the snack is far less attainable.
-With the help of a digital consultant, the family-run business is working to reach beyond their hawker stall and achieve their goal of overseas expansion.
+With the help of a digital consultant, the family-run business is working to reach beyond its hawker stall and achieve its goal of overseas expansion after the digital transformation strategy consulting.
 Now, the team provides Singaporeans and other groups overseas with the fuss-free option of heating up frozen banana fritters and enjoying them in the comfort of their own homes—all without comprising on taste.

 In the midst of COVID-19, Mr Alan Lee set up a site to sell his family’s fritters online.
 With a small following on social media and island-wide delivery, G20 Banana managed to tide over the pandemic.
 On top of spurring online success, the pandemic also sparked an idea to export ready-to-cook frozen banana fritters so that Singaporeans who were unable to travel back home can still enjoy the snack.